ibm-cloud-docs/containers/cs_cli_install.md

 -   {{site.data.keyword.registryshort_notm}} plug-in

-When version 1.0 of the {{site.data.keyword.containerlong_notm}} plug-in releases, permanent syntax and behavior changes are not backwards compatible.
-You have until 16 March 2020 to update `ibmcloud ks` CLI command syntax.
-For more information, see [Using the beta plug-in](/docs/containers?topic=containers-cs_cli_changelog#changelog_beta).</br></br>To maintain all CLI functionality, update and test any automation now by checking out the [`ibmcloud ks script update` command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#script_update) and setting your `IKS_BETA_VERSION` environment variable to `1.0`.
-After you update your scripts, you must continue to use version `1.0` of the plug-in within the script or the environment where the script is run.
+[Version 1.0 of the CLI plug-in was released on 16 March 2020](/docs/containers?topic=containers-cs_cli_changelog#changelog_beta).
+This version contains permanent syntax and behavior changes that are not backwards compatible.</br></br>To maintain all CLI functionality, update and test any automation before you update to 1.0 by checking out the [`ibmcloud ks script update` command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#script_update) and setting your `IKS_BETA_VERSION` environment variable to `1.0`.
+After you update your scripts, update your CLI to version `1.0` of the plug-in.
 {: important}